sturob/faqueue/README.md

 faqueue.js
 ==========

-A fully asynchronous queue.
+Fully asynchronous queues.
 Stop the browser locking up when processing long arrays.

 Asynchronously evaluate an array while modifying it.
-Like $.lazyEach but you can add items to it anytime.
+Like $.lazyEach but you can add items to it any time.

 Method chaining is supported.

 Example
 -------